How To Tell Allergies From A Cold

 What Are Allergies?

 Allergies occur when our immune system overreacts to a substance known as an allergen.
 This could range from pollen and pet dander to certain foods or medications.
 When we come into contact with these allergens, our bodies release chemicals like histamines, leading to symptoms such as sneezing, itching, and a runny nose.
+Scalp irritation is another symptom that can be misread — if you’ve ever wondered whether an itchy head signals something more serious, our guide on how to tell nits from dandruff walks through another common “what is this symptom?” dilemma.

 What Is a Cold?